AmazeDeus/Web-Store-Concept/README.md

    - `STRIPE_SK`
    - `STRIPE_SIGN_SECRET`
 4. Ensure you have the necessary keys and credentials for Cloudinary, Stripe services, and MongoDB if using for example Mongo Atlas.
+5. To make your first User that you created an admin, you have to go to your database manually and select the userinfos collection.
+From there set their 'admin' property to 'true'.
+After that, this admin, and future admins, can assign the admin role to other users from the user edit page directly.

 ## Usage
 After installing the project, start the development server with: